syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Customizing-Nodes.md

 {% endhighlight %}

-> Note:
->
->  In the above code snippet, link refers to the instance of the Link node.
+N>  In the above code snippet, link refers to the instance of the Link node.
+N>
->  Only when LineRoutingEnabled property is set to true, LineRouter properties will be enabled.
+N>  Only when LineRoutingEnabled property is set to true, LineRouter properties will be enabled.